-• Barco projection products are designed and manufactured to meet the most stringent safety regulations.
+- Barco projection products are designed and manufactured to meet the most stringent safety regulations.
 This projector radiates heat on its external surfaces and from ventilation ducts during normal operation, which is both normal and safe.
 Exposing flammable or combustible materials into close proximity of this projector could result in the spontaneous ignition of that material, resulting in a fire.
-For this reason, it is absolutely necessary to leave an "exclusion zone" around all external surfaces of the projector whereby no flammable or combustible materials are present.

-- Do not place flammable or combustible materials near the projector! - Caution!
+For this reason, it is absolutely necessary to leave an "exclusion zone" around all external surfaces of the projector whereby no flammable or combustible materials are present. - Do not place flammable or combustible materials near the projector! - For the Balder projector the exclusion zone on the lens side within the light beam must be at least 1,0m. - Caution!
 Hot air is exhausted from the rear vent.
-Do not place objects that are sensitive to heat nearer than 25 cm (10") to the exhaust vent. - Slots and openings in this equipment are provided for ventilation.
+Do not place objects that are sensitive to heat nearer than 100 cm (40") to the exhaust vent. - Slots and openings in this equipment are provided for ventilation.
 To ensure reliable operation of the projector and to protect it from overheating, these openings must not be blocked or covered. - The openings should never be blocked by placing the projector too close to walls, or other similar surface.
 Allow for sufficient distance to walls and ceilings to avoid overheating.
-Minimum safety distance to the exhaust area of the unit must not be less than 25 cm (10") and to the intake area, not less than 25 cm (10"). - This projector should never be placed near or over a radiator or heat register. - This projector should not be placed in a built-in installation or enclosure unless proper ventilation is provided. - Do not cover the projector or the lens with any material while the projector is in operation.
+Minimum safety distance to the exhaust area of the unit must not be less than 100 cm (40") and to the intake area, not less than 50 cm (20"). - This projector should never be placed near or over a radiator or heat register. - This projector should not be placed in a built-in installation or enclosure unless proper ventilation is provided. - Do not cover the projector or the lens with any material while the projector is in operation.
 Keep flammable and combustible materials away from the projector at all times. - Mount the projector in a well-ventilated area away from sources of ignition and out of direct sun light.
 Always allow ample airflow through the projector. - Never expose the projector to rain or moisture.
-In the event of fire, use sand, CO2 or dry powder fire extinguishers. - Never use water on an electrical fire. - Always have service performed on this projector by authorized Barco service personnel.
+In the event of fire, use sand, CO2 or dry powder fire extinguishers. - · Never use water on an electrical fire. - Always have service performed on this projector by authorized Barco service personnel.
 Always insist on genuine Barco replacement parts.
 Never use non-Barco replacement parts as they may degrade the safety of this projector. - Projection rooms must be well ventilated or cooled in order to avoid heat buildup. - · Let the projector cool down completely before storing.
 Remove cord from the projector when storing.